-Harry Bertoia was born in Italy and followed an older brother to Detroit, Michigan in 1930.
+Harry Bertoia was born in Pordenone, Italy in 1915 and followed his older brother to Detroit, Michigan in 1930.
 At Cass Technical High School, Bertoia trained in art, design, and jewelry making.
 He also spent time at the Art School of the Detroit Society of Arts and Crafts (later renamed the College for Creative Studies).
 In 1937, Bertoia received a scholarship to study at the Cranbrook Academy of Art, where he met Walter Gropius, Florence Knoll, Eero Saarinen, and Charles and Ray Eames.
 Bertoia later taught both jewelry design and metalworking at Cranbrook, exploring ideas that would eventually appear in his sculpture.

 Contact a Specialist View all Artists/Makers